26bz/VirtueMode/README.md

 - Rename `.env.example` to `.env` and fill the values
 - Optionally edit `config.js`
 - Type `npm run start` to start the bot

-If you need any additional help, make sure to read our guides [here](docs/additional/installation.md)

 <br>